What are types of Crystal Structure and how crystals are formed?

 - Crystals by Shape or grouped by Lattices

-In Lattices group of crystals, the researchers have defined 7 different crystalline shapes or structures for identification of crystals which are here below:-
+In Lattices group of crystals, for identifying the crystals , the researchers have highlighted the 7 different crystalline structures as mentioned below

 -